The arrangement of the upper teeth in humans. Features of the structure of teeth

 Histological structure

-The histological structure is arranged very reasonably.
-Due to the peculiarities of the structure of the molars, they perform their functions and signal the occurrence of pathological processes, including the development of caries, due to the multiplication of microbes in the nutrient medium of plaque.
-In the photo for the article, you can see the main components of the structure under a microscope.
-Histological structure of a human tooth:
+The histological structure is very reasonable.
+Due to the structural features of molars, they perform their functions and signal the occurrence of pathological processes, including the development of caries, due to the proliferation of microbes in the nutrient medium of plaque.
+In the photo accompanying the article you can see the main components of the structure under a microscope.
+Histological structure of the human tooth:

-Pulp and periodontium, the structure of the tooth root
+Pulp and periodontium, tooth root structure

 1. stimulation of metabolic processes in periodontal tissues;